 The practice had recognised the needs of different groups in the planning of its service.
-The practice was on the ground and first floor; patients in wheelchairs could not gain access to the surgeries as they were all on the first floor.
+The practice was on the ground and first floor; patients in wheelchairs could gain access to the surgeries on the ground floor.
 Staff told us they treated everybody equally and welcomed patients from a range of different backgrounds, cultures and religions.